apache/spark/CONTRIBUTING.rst

   additional services running, such as Postgres, Mysql, Kerberos, etc.

-* **System tests** are automatic tests that use external systems like Google Cloud Platform.
+* **System tests** are automatic tests that use external systems like Google Cloud.
 These tests are intended for an end-to-end DAG execution.

 For details on running different types of Airflow tests, see `TESTING.rst <TESTING.rst>`_.